When people get into gardening, they start wondering:

 🌱 In-Ground Gardens — Natural but Soil-Dependent

-Planting directly in the ground is the most traditional gardening method.
+Planting in the ground is the most common gardening method.

-It works great — if your soil is healthy.
+It works great — only if your soil is already healthy.

 ✅ Why ground gardens can be great: